What Is the 18th Ward?

 How We Play

 We want our kids to have fun AND learn.
 During each practice, kids rotate in small groups to different stations.
 They participate in skill-building exercises and game-based activities.
-Each training station is tailored to the age-appropriate and developmental levels of each small group.
-During portions of each practice, we split into teams and scrimmage.

 Youth Sports Participation